 The switching to zero-emission fuels is gradually proceeding as more alternative fuels and engines are entering the market.
 More shipbuilders are designing ships with green technology such as dual-fuel engines to accelerate the shift to clean fuels

 Green shipping includes training and educating staff and crew members in marine environmental awareness involving environmental policies, global requirements and compliances, ship energy efficiency, safe bunkering, oil transfer procedures, pollution prevention, garbage handling and disposal, biofouling and ballast water management.

-International Maritime Organization (IMO) has set the target to net-zero carbon emission by 2050.
+International Maritime Organization (IMO) has set the target to reduce the total annual GHG emissions from international shipping by at least 50 percent by 2050.
 The entire shipping industry needs to make a huge transition towards greener solutions, scaling up their investments in greener technology, engines, and fuels.

 Debunking 3 myths about green shipping

 Now, let us get into some of the most common myths about green shipping.

 1. Business owners opt out of green shipping solutions